polarityio/thehive/README.md

 This option allows you to specify a regex to set IPv4 Addresses.
 Any IPv4 matching the regex will not be looked up.

+### Allow Create Case

+This option allows a user create case, if there is not one already associated with the searched indicator.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).